Jacob-A-Scott/Personal-Website/_posts/2023-12-10-Introduction.md

 ---
 layout: post
-title:  Introduction
+title:  "Introduction"
-description: Introduction to this site and my intentions for it!
+description: "Introduction to this site and my intentions for it!"
-date:   2023-12-17 16:34:00 +0500
+date:   2023-12-17
-image:  'images/intro.jpg'
+image:  "/images/intro.jpg"
-tags:   [meta]
+tags:
+  - "meta"
 ---
 # Gotta Start Somewhere
 Hello and and welcome to my site!
 My plan is for all of this to serve as a kind of blog/portfolio/brain-dump that I hope to stick with.
 I discuss my intentions a bit in my [About]({{site.baseurl}}/about) section, but it boils down to wanting to share some of the work that I do between my _actual_ work, graduate courses, and personal reading and research.
 Austin Kleon says in his book, _Show Your Work!_ that "if your work isn’t online, it doesn’t exist".